openSUSE/news-o-o/_posts/2011-02-05-opensuse-weekly-news-issue-161-is-out.markdown

             at openSUSE: openSUSE 11.4 KDE-testing](http://kdeatopensuse.wordpress.com/2011/01/30/opensuse-11-4-kde-testing/)
         **

-Itâ€™s been a while and there was nothing special to report, KDE SC 4.5 just worked.
+It’s been a while and there was nothing special to report, KDE SC 4.5 just worked.
 In
           the meantime KDE SC 4.6 was released and openSUSE offers it in [KDF as well as KR46 repos](http://en.opensuse.org/KDE_repositories).
-Big thanks to everybody who is involved in establishing and maintaining those repos â€“ openSUSE really profits a lot from the (openSUSE-)KDE community that makes it possible to provide such a nice and updated KDE distro.
+Big thanks to everybody who is involved in establishing and maintaining those repos – openSUSE really profits a lot from the (openSUSE-)KDE community that makes it possible to provide such a nice and updated KDE distro.

-Those updating from KDE 4.4 which came with openSUSE 11.3 to 4.6 â€“ please save your
+Those updating from KDE 4.4 which came with openSUSE 11.3 to 4.6 – please save your
           plasma* files from ~/.kde4/share/config in case plasma crashes after the update.
-          Submitting them to Novellâ€™s bugzilla would be much appreciated in order to get those crashes fixed for openSUSE 11.4.
+          Submitting them to Novell’s bugzilla would be much appreciated in order to get those crashes fixed for openSUSE 11.4.
 The same applies to all other issues that come up when updating KDE 4.4 to 4.6, e.g. kdepim-related.